obrebski/midify/README.md

 ghci> write s $ send (NoteOn 0 60 100) >> send (NoteOff 0 60 100)
 ```

 The second message will be sent immediately after the first one.
-No good.
+In
+order to make the note last, a time delay must be introduced.

 ## Time delay